dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

-Duck provided JSON and XML deserialization implementations and contributed to architecture decisions, guidance on ontology use and applications were given by Kevin B. Cohen and Michel Dumontier, where Michel brought forward and extended the Semanticscience Integrated Ontology (SIO).
+Duck provided JSON and XML deserialization implementations and contributed to architecture decisions, guidance on ontology use and applications were given by Kevin B. Cohen and Michel Dumontier, where Michel brought forward and extended the Semantic science Integrated Ontology (SIO).
 Jin-Dong Kim helped to define ontology relationships for RDFizing DBCLS' PubAnnotation category annotations.
 The main idea is to have a central service with can be used as a validator and as